 - Are there any dependencies for any of the tasks?

-Once all activities are outlined, all resources are listed and all stakeholders have approved (but no actions have been taken just yet), you can consider your implementation plan complete.
+Once all activities are outlined, all resources are listed and all stakeholders have approved (but no actions have been taken just yet), you can consider your implementation plan complete and ready for execution.

 Making sure your implementation plan is a success requires more effort than just setting it up and letting it run—it requires active participation.
 This means creating a system where your team can collaborate easily and track all updates so you can monitor and report the implementation progress to key stakeholders at each milestone.

 Additionally, at each milestone, gather all team members involved and share all stakeholder decisions with the team.
-Keep the door as open for as much communication as possible, so you can continue to encourage both stakeholder buy-in and an environment where all team members feel as if they have an active stake in the success of the project.
+Keep the door as open for as much communication as possible during the implementation process, so you can continue to encourage both stakeholder buy-in and an environment where all team members feel as if they have an active stake in the success of the project.
 Even if some details change during a milestone, everyone can have all questions answered and changes to the implementation plan can be made efficiently without disrupting tasks and their dependencies.

 What Are the Risks of an Implementation Plan?

-Sometimes this could be because of a resistance to change, a loss in confidence among staff or even a lack of prioritization from leadership.
+Sometimes this could be because of a resistance to change, a loss in confidence among staff or even project management flaws such as a lack of prioritization from leadership.
 Whatever the case may be, it all comes down to communication.
 If you’re communicating goals across team members well as well as reporting data efficiently (and thus, getting buy-in from stakeholders), then those pitfalls really shouldn’t occur.

 Outside of communication issues on a more rare level, there are factors outside of the organization’s control that can impact your implementation plan.
 This can include losing key personnel, destabilizing economic changes, new competition that has entered the market with a similar product and even natural disasters affecting your organization’s ability to produce quality work.